elastic/apm/specs/agents/metrics-health.md

 E.g. if the queue capacity is a fixed number of events, the usage can be computed based on the current number of events.
 If the queue capacity is in bytes, the usage can be computed based on the number of bytes currently occupied in the queue.

-All event queue metrics can be disabled via the `disable_metrics` configuration.
+All event queue metrics MUST be able to be disabled by the `disable_metrics` configuration option.

 #### Possible implementation for agents